SonarSource/sonarqube/server/sonar-docs/src/pages/setup/analysis-with-java-11.md

 url: /analysis/analysis-with-java-11/
 ---

-Use of Java 8 is deprecated for SonarQube scanners, and scanners will require Java 11 in the near future.
+Java 11 is required for all scanners.
 If you're using a previous version of the Java, see the section below that aligns with your build for information on moving your analysis to Java 11.

 ## Maven or Gradle